 If I had 10 mins before a meeting, what I used to do was check email assuming I am utilizing the time.
 However, what was happening was, I was cluttering my mind with things that just arrived in my inbox.
 It was reducing my productivity in the meeting and even after without me realizing it.

 So instead of checking emails for 10 mins, now I use those open tabs that I want to be reading in the free time.

 Email on Phone

-This book helped me realized what was the biggest time killer for me and helped me make small tweaks to help me do more in much less time.
-The best part is now I am able to manage things in a lot better way.
+This book helped me realized what was the most significant time killer for me and helped me make small tweaks to help me do more in much less time.
+The best part is now I can manage things in a lot better way.

-I think the system and method explained in the book is a pretty much a must read book for every entrepreneur as well as those doing a traditional job.
+I think the system and method explained in the book is pretty much a must-read book for every entrepreneur as well as those doing a traditional job.
 It can help you achieve a lot more in your job.
-In short it is a must read book for everybody.
+In short, the 4 Hour Work Week is a must-read book for everybody.